-Trigger pilot which gives victims and communities the right to
+The Community Trigger gives victims and communities the right to

-problem has not been addressed.
+hate crime problem has not been addressed.
 It helps us and you by

-making sure that no-one suffering the harmful effects of anti-social
+making sure that no-one suffering the harmful effects of

 Responding to and tackling anti-social behaviour and hate

-motivated incidents are a top priority for Brighton & Hove.
-The
+motivated incidents are a top priority for Sussex Police.
+Across

-city has strong mechanisms which allow the police, the
+the county we have strong mechanisms which allow the police, the

 council, housing providers, other organisations and communities to

-work in partnership with each other to tackle anti-social behaviour and
+work in partnership with each other to tackle anti-social behaviour

-different areas in England and is an initiative which is led by the
+The system is an initiative which is led by the Home Office as

 Who can use Community Trigger?